apioo/fusio/src/Connection/README.md

 # Connection

 All classes inside this folder which implement the `Fusio\Engine\ConnectionInterface` are listed in the connection dropdown.
-In the following a simple example auf a custom connection.
+In the following a simple example of a custom connection.

     <?php